KulsumSiddique/wdi-project1-orchestra-hero/README.md

 ## Approach Taken

 ### Audio
-*Scène no. 9* from Tchaikovsky's *Swan Lake* is the perfect choice for this game, not only because it is so beautiful and well known, but also because it sticks to the same tempo and metre throughout, and doesn't feature complex rhythms.
+Tchaikovsky's *Swan Lake op.
+20 no. 10 Scène* is the perfect choice for this game, not only because it is so beautiful and well known, but also because it sticks to the same tempo and metre throughout, and doesn't feature complex rhythms.
 So it was easy to divide up and code.

 To replicate the oboe notes assigned to the keypresses, the orchestral backing, oboe squeaks, and the crotale notes for the buttons, I used Logic Pro with EastWest Samples.
 I do not own the tuning up or booing audio.